swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The result of `withTaskGroup` is the result produced by the `body` function.
 The `withThrowingTaskGroup` version of the function allows for the task group to throw, and if that happens all tasks it contained are implicitly cancelled (and awaited on) before rethrowing the error.

 > Note: Sadly it is not presently possible to implement this throwing/non-throwing functionality with a single function.
-The complex relationship of throwing `group.spawn` with a throwing `next` as well as coresponding throwing/non-throwing `AsyncSequence` conformances make it impossible to implement all in one function/type today.
+The complex relationship of throwing `group.spawn` with a throwing `next` as well as corresponding throwing/non-throwing `AsyncSequence` conformances make it impossible to implement all in one function/type today.

 Note also that the `withThrowingTaskGroup` uses a `ThrowingTaskGroup<ChildTaskResult, Error>`, however specifying the type of that error is not possible.
 This is because this Failure parameter on the `ThrowingTaskGroup` in only used as future-proof API in case Swift were to gain typed throwing at some point in time.
 This design makes no promises nor does it assume typed throws are actually going to happen though.